 My specialist experience working with young people with SEN to develop trusting and meaningful relationships.

 Building trusting relationships with children with SEN is at the heart of everything I do.
 I wholeheartedly believe that no meaningful learning can take place without trust, and I invest time and care into developing it.
-Whether I’m quietly sitting beside a child in distress, or engaging them in an activity that aligns with their passions, I aim to be a consistent, safe presence.
+Whether I’m quietly sitting beside a child in distress or engaging them in an activity that aligns with their passions, I aim to be a consistent, safe presence.
 My calm, nurturing approach allows children to begin letting their guard down, and once that connection is made, the transformation in their engagement is powerful.
 Every trusting relationship I’ve built has laid the foundation for real, joyful progress.

 My experience working with young people with Autism